-The URP program is administered by the Watson School of Biological Sciences.
-It is designed to give students an opportunity to conduct first-rate research under the supervision of senior laboratory staff in the areas of cancer biology, neuroscience, plant biology, cellular and molecular biology, genetics and bioinformatics and genomics.
+The URP program is designed to give students an opportunity to conduct first-rate research under the supervision of senior laboratory staff in the areas of cancer biology, neuroscience, plant biology, cellular and molecular biology, genetics and bioinformatics and genomics.
 Selected students receive room and board in addition to a $5,000 stipend.

 DAAD RISE – Research Internships in Science and Engineering in Germany

 Deadline: January 15, 2017; https://www.daad.de/rise/en/

 DAAD RISE gives students in the fields of biology, chemistry, earth sciences, engineering and physics the chance to spend a summer working on research projects with doctoral students at German universities and research institutions.
 Interested students must first register online between December 1, 2016 and January 15, 2017.
 Students will then be able to access the internship offers submitted by the doctoral students in Germany prior to completing the application.